 On the Home Page, I spoke about Nannie Helen Burroughs tasking Mary Alice Dorsett to share her message with the people.
-I learned about their ongoing relationship during the 2010 convention of the Association of the Study of African American Life and History.
+I learned about their ongoing relationship during the 2010 convention of the Association for the Study of African American Life and History.
 I attended the convention to expand upon my knowledge of Burroughs, because she had been a close associate of Dr. Carter G. Woodson, who founded the organization in 1915 founder.
 A 1933 letter substantiates their relationship.
 It reads, "My dear Miss Burroughs: At the special meeting called last evening to work out the details for the annual meeting of the Association for the Study of Negro Life and History...you were chosen Secretary of the General Committee.
 Other persons were suggested as chairmen of the various sub-committees...It was definitely decided, however, that you be chosen as Secretary of the entire Committee.
 Respecfully yours, C.W.
 Woodson, Director" Dr. Woodson established Black History Week in 1926, and it was expanded to Black History Month in 1976 by President Ford.
 Because of Miss Burroughs' close association with Dr. Woodson, she is credited with being the first educational institution to have a Black Studies Program.
 Yet, I am not aware of her being the subject of any Black History Month Program, other than my presentations.

 Most importantly about the convention was Dr. Bettye Collier-Thomas introducing her book, Jesus, Jobs and Justice.
 This detailed and powerful coverage of Nannie Helen Burroughs and Black women of all religious denominations is but one of the many sources I have used in my work.
 I want all of the historians whose work I have used to know that I am thankful and in awe of their research and presentations.
 Again, I am not an historian or educator, just one who believes that Nannie Helen Burroughs' message has not been disseminated to, as she calls them, "the people" I am simply trying to act as a conduit to achieve that goal, a message which I believe has been set forth scholarly and powerfully in the many documentations of her life and works.